Patternslib/Patterns/docs/patterns/tooltip.rst

 Positioning
 -----------
-Tooltips will be positioned close to the element that triggered them, with an arrowtip pointing to the center of the triggering item.
+Tooltips will be positioned close to the element that triggered them, with an arrow tip pointing to the centre of the triggering item.
 The placement of the tip on the tooltip determines the positioning of the tooltip.
 For example if the tip is placed at the right side of the tooltip, it naturally follows that the tooltip itself will be placed to the left of the triggering